algorithmiaio/api-docs/source/includes/algo_development/_scala.md

 When designing your algorithm, don't forget that there are special data directories, `.session` and `.algo`, that are available only to algorithms to help you manage data over the course of the algorithm execution.

 <aside class="warning">
 Some older algorithms use our deprecated Java client.
-If it has an import from the `algorithmia` package instead of the `com.algorithmia` package, that means it is using the deprecated client.
+If it has an import from the <code>algorithmia</code> package instead of the <code>com.algorithmia</code> package, that means it is using the deprecated client.
 </aside>